Flu Vaccine Guidance for Patients with Immune Deficiency

 In general, there are two different types of vaccines.
 One is a live vaccine, the other is a killed vaccine.
-Live vaccines contain live bacteria or a virus that has been modified.
+Live vaccines contain live bacteria or a virus that has been modified or "attenuated".
 This means they’ve lost their disease-causing ability or are administered by a route that prevents them from causing clinical disease.
 Killed vaccines are just what the name says—the bacteria or virus in the vaccine is dead.

 It is important to emphasize that all patients with immune deficiencies and all members of their families or other household contacts should get the killed vaccine for influenza.
 Although there is the chance that some patients with immune deficiencies may not have a good immune response, the killed vaccine does not pose any danger.
 In addition, having family members and other household contacts receive the vaccine reduces their risk of developing influenza and transmitting it to the patient with immune deficiency.